-If the problem is still unresolved, students should contact staff in the Faculty Administration Office, who will direct them to the grievance officer nominated from the appropriate school.
+If the problem is still unresolved, students should contact staff in the Office of the Dean, who will direct them to the grievance officer nominated from the appropriate school.

 Grievance procedures to be followed are detailed in the Student Guide.